Samsung smartphone placed on a wooden surface outdoors during sunset.

 What We Know So Far (Clear Answer First)

-• Subtle design tweaks with a slimmer profile
+• Modest design changes with slimmer lines

 • A faster next-gen chipset

-• Longer battery life without bigger batteries
+• More battery life and longer lifespan without bigger batteries

 Design: Familiar, But More Refined